Probe would be conducted to check if Amarinder's Pak friend has links with ISI: Punjab Dy CM | Politics

 ''What I'm worried about @Sukhjinder_INC is that instead of focusing on maintaining law and order at a time when terror threat is high and festivals are around the corner, you've put @DGP Punjab Police on a baseless investigation at the cost of Punjab's safety,'' he said.

-Randhawa has stepped up the attack on Singh after the latter's unceremonious exit as chief minister.
+Randhawa stepped up his attack on Singh in a series of tweets on Friday.

-He called Singh an ''opportunist'' after the former chief minister announced that he would launch his own political party.
+''By the way sir @capt amarinder why are you so perturbed over probe on Aroosa and ISI links?
+Who sponsored her visa and everything concerning her will be thoroughly probed.
+I do hope everyone concerned will co-operate with police in probe,'' he tweeted.

-Randhawa also accused Singh of betraying Punjab for the last four-and-a-half years.
+Replying back, Singh's media adviser quoted him as saying, ''Perturbed?
+Have you ever seen me perturbed on any issue in all these years @Sukhjinder_INC?
+In fact, you seem to be perturbed and confused, if your flip flops are any indication.
+Why don't you make up your mind on this so-called probe against Aroosa Alam?'' ''As far who sponsored Aroosa's visa, of course I did, for 16 years.
+And FYI, @Sukhjinder_INC, requests for such visas are sent by Indian HC to @MEA India, which gets them cleared by RAW & IB before approving.
+And that's what happened in this case every time,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)